Co-ParentingMarch 23, 2025 ยท 7 min read

 Grey Rock + Co-Parenting Apps

-• Make it harder for your ex to claim messages were sent that weren't
+• Harder to claim messages that were never sent

-• Give you a professional channel that naturally encourages BIFF-style (Brief, Informative, Friendly, Firm) communication
+• A formal channel that nudges BIFF-style (Brief, Informative, Friendly, Firm) messages

-What helps is remembering why you're doing it.
-You're not being boring because you're defeated.
-You're being boring because you've stopped playing a game that was designed for you to lose.
-Every flat, brief, unrewarding response is an act of self-protection.
+You're not boring because you lost.
+You're boring because you stopped playing a game designed for you to lose.
+Every flat reply is self-protection.

 The Bottom Line

-Grey Rock doesn't make co-parenting with a difficult ex easy.
-Nothing does.
-But it shifts the dynamic in a fundamental way: you stop being a reliable source of emotional supply, and the behavior that's been directed at getting that supply starts to decrease.
+Grey Rock won't make co-parenting easy.
+Nothing will.
+It does change the dynamic: you stop being a reliable source of supply, and the behavior aimed at getting that supply often fades.

 Brief.
 Factual.
 Emotionally flat.
 Logistics only.

-That's your communication strategy.
-Not because you've given up, but because you've realized something important: engaging on their terms, in their arena, by their rules was never going to get you anywhere good.
+Not because you gave up.
+Because engaging on their terms, in their arena, was never going to get you anywhere good.

 DARVO.app helps you analyze messages and craft Grey Rock-style responses that are brief, boundaried, and documented.
 Try it free โ†’